-After your baby outgrows their crib, you can convert this into a toddler bed.
+After your baby outgrows their crib, it can convert to a toddler bed.
 After that, it can be changed into a daybed and, later, a full-size bed.

-It’s made of solid wood that meets all the safety requirements for U.S. cribs, and it’s a classic sleigh design with clean lines that’ll look good in any nursery.
+It’s made of solid wood that meets all the safety requirements for U.S. cribs, and the classic sleigh design incorporates clean lines that’ll look good in any nursery.

-- It’s pretty affordable considering it’s a convertible crib.
+- It’s affordable, considering it’s a convertible crib.

-The height of this mini crib lets you easily see your baby from your bed.
-With a simple glance, you’ll be able to tell that they’re still breathing and check whether they’re sleeping or awake.
+This mini crib’s lower height lets you easily see your baby from your bed.
+With a simple glance, you’ll be able to confirm they’re still breathing and check whether they’re sleeping or awake.

 Plus, it’s small enough that you should be able to find space to put it right next to your bed.

 As a bonus, you can wheel it to other rooms during the day so your baby will always be in reach.
-It’s lightweight so it won’t be too difficult to move it where you want it.
-Or, if you need more space in your bedroom, you can easily fold it flat and store it in a closet.
+The lightweight design makes it easy to transport within the house.
+And if you need more space, you can easily fold it flat and store it in a closet.

 Because it’s so lightweight and folds so well, this is a good crib for travel purposes as well.

-It comes in five different colors and has slats around each side, including the ends so that nothing will block your view of your baby.
+It comes in five colors and has slats around each side, including the ends, so nothing will block your view of your baby.

-To make sure it remains safe as your child grows, you can set the mattress height lower, since it has two different positions.
+To ensure it remains safe as your child grows, you can lower the mattress height since it has two different positions.

 - It’s affordable.